 Please join the CMIL and the Children’s Media Association for a special event celebrating Global Media & Information Literacy Week.
 We will be holding an online discussion on, “Future Proofing: How to responsibly create AI, AR and VR content for kids”.
 This event will be taking place on October 28th at 5:00 pm (EST).
 Jumpstart your knowledge about the next areas of content development for kids: immersive experiences that blend

 A feature-length documentary exploring human nature, information technology, misinformation, disinformation, and the importance of media & information literacy (MIL) for individuals and society.
 Coming Soon, 2020.
 The documentary will feature an array of media professionals including Steven Pinker – behavioral psychologist and author of “Enlightenment Now”, Jimmeka Anderson, founder of I AM not the MEdia, Sherri Hope Culver, director of the CMIL, is featured as a media literacy expert.
 To book

 Click Here to watch the webinar!
-On October 7 we held a webinar from 10am to 11:30 on the importance of representation in children’s media, moderated by the Center for Media and Information Literacy’s, Sherri Culver.
-Event details: Children’s views on race, ethnicity and identity are shaped by what they see in media, including television.
-Social med ia influencers are seen as role models by children as young as primary
+Children’s views on race, ethnicity and identity are shaped by what they see in media, including television, movies, and social media.
+Social media influencers are seen as role models by children as young as primary school.
+How is diversity and an appreciation for ‘difference’ communicated in each of these media?
+How does representation influence what children understand about the ‘other” and about cross-

 As we all work through the challenges of this pandemic, consider the areas in which media literacy skills are vitally necessary.
 Below are a list of resources we have gathered from trusted media literacy partners working to help us make sense of the myriad of news reports, the misinformation, and the confusion.
 We hope the following resources are helpful.
 If you have specific questions, please contact Sherri Hope Culver at firstname.lastname@example.org.